QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s4.privesc/index.md

 On Windows, an user can only access their tickets, while an admin can access every ticket on the computer.

-* We can use the popular [Mimikatz](/cybersecurity/red-team/tools/utilities/creds/mimikatz.md) tool to dump tickets.
+* We can use the popular [Mimikatz](/cybersecurity/red-team/tools/utilities/creds/mimikatz.md) tool on Windows.

 ```shell!
 mimikatz# sekurlsa::tickets /export # dump tickets